Basico-PS/AutomationOrchestrator/README.md

 For support, please contact us: robotics@basico.dk

+This solution allows you to run a local [Django Web Application](https://www.djangoproject.com/) to administrate and orchestrate automation scripts such as Nintex RPA botflows.
+As described on the official Django project site, it "is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
+Built by experienced developers, it takes care of much of the hassle of Web development, so you can focus on writing your app without needing to reinvent the wheel.
+It’s free and open source."

+The purpose of this solution is to offer a well-functioning, fully customizable automation orchestrator application to schedule and trigger scripts.

+At this moment, the solution is only intended to work as a local automation orchestrator running on the same machine and user as the scripts are supposed to be executed.
+It is in the plans to make it possible to use the automation orchestrator as a centralized tool to orchestrate scripts across machines and users.

 ## Installation

+For the solution to work, you need to install Python on your machine.
+The solution is tested on Python 3.7 and 3.8.

 1. Download the [latest version](https://github.com/Basico-PS/AutomationOrchestrator/archive/v0.0.2.zip).
 2. Unzip the folder somewhere convenient, for example, directly on the C: drive.
 So, your path could be similar to "C:\AutomationOrchestrator-0.0.1.zip" or "C:\Program Files\AutomationOrchestrator-0.0.1.zip".
 However, you may unzip the folder anywhere on your system.